-Adam Shaw is a missionary with the General Board of Global Ministries of The United Methodist Church serving as as an International Linkages Coordinator assigned to the Save Our Schools, Protect Indigenous Life project project based in Davao City, Mindanao, Philippines.
+Adam Shaw is a missionary with the General Board of Global Ministries of The United Methodist Church serving as an International Linkages Coordinator.
 He is a former Mission Advocate and Mission Intern having served in New York City, the Philippines and the California-Pacific Annual Conference (Cal-Pac).
 He came to his present work in 2016.

 Adam was initially commissioned in August 2011 as a Mission Intern with Initiatives for Peace in Mindanao, a network of grassroots organizations promoting peace with justice in a region of the Philippines with a long history of clashes between government and workers’ rights movements.
 In 2013 Adam was assigned in Los Angeles with the Cal-Pac Task Force on the Philippines, which relates to the annual conference’s work for peace and justice and its Board of Church and Society.

 In 2014 Adam was commissioned as a Mission Advocate for Young Adult Mission Service, serving as a link between the mission agency and annual conferences, districts, and congregations to promote mission service as a vocational choice for young adults.